basho/basho_docs/source/languages/en/riak/ops/running/backups.md

 Your [[configuration files]] should also be changed to match the new name in addition to running the commands (the `-name` setting in `vm.args` in the older config system, and the `nodename` setting in `riak.conf` in the newer system).
 If the IP address of any node has changed, verify that the changes are reflected in your configuration files to ensure that the HTTP and Protocol Buffers interfaces are binding to the correct addresses.

 A robust DNS configuration can simplify the restore process if the IP addresses of the nodes change, but the hostnames are used for the node names and the hostnames stay the same.
-Additionally, if the HTTP and PB interface settings are configured to bind to all IP interfaces (0.0.0.0), then no changes will need to be made to your configuration files
+Additionally, if the HTTP and PB interface settings are configured to bind to all IP interfaces (0.0.0.0), then no changes will need to be made to your configuration files.

 It is recommended when performing restore operations involving `riak-admin cluster force-replace` that you start only one node at a time, and verify that each node that is started has the correct name for itself and any other nodes whose names have changed.

-First, verify that the correct name is present your configuration file.
+To do this, first verify that the correct name is present your configuration file.
 Then, once the node is started, run `riak attach` to connect to the node.
 It may be necessary to enter an Erlang atom and press enter to obtain a prompt, by typing `x.` and pressing enter.
 The prompt obtained should contain the correct node name.
 Disconnect from the attached session with `^d` (control-d).